Skip to main content

 Maryland E-Verify Requirements

-Maryland does not impose E-Verify requirements on state or local agencies, nor does it require that private employers use E-Verify to confirm the legal employment status of new hires.
+Maryland does not impose E-Verify requirements on state or local agencies.
+It also doesn't require that private employers use E-Verify to confirm the legal employment status of new hires.

 Driver's License/ID Requirements

-Applicants for driver's licenses in Maryland are required to provide documents establishing their identity, lawful presence in the country, Social Security Number, and residence in the state.
-Please refer to the Maryland Department of Motor Vehicle's website for a full list of documents that can be used to prove eligibility.
+Applicants for driver's licenses in Maryland must show documents proving their identity, lawful presence in the country, Social Security number, and home address in the state.

 Public Benefits Restrictions

-Under federal law, illegal immigrants are prohibited from receiving public benefits, although they are allowed to receive emergency services, health care, and other programs that have been identified as "necessary to protect life and safety."
+Under federal law, immigrants living here illegally may not get public benefits.
+But they can get emergency services, health care, and other programs that are "necessary to protect life and safety."

 Education Restrictions